 Cabarrus County is located in North Carolina along the northeast border of Charlotte’s Mecklenburg County.
 It was established in 1792 and named for Stephen Cabarrus who was at the time the speaker of the North Carolina House of Commons.
 Cabarrus County holds an important place in American history because gold was first discovered at Reed Gold Mine in 1799, and until the California Gold Rush fifty years later, North Carolina was the leading source of gold in the nation.
 Cabarrus is one of several counties along the wagon road from Pennsylvania which brought Presbyterian Scots-Irish settlers south.
 Presbyterian churches were started along the settlers’ route beginning in the mid-eighteenth century.
 One of those churches in Cabarrus County, Bethpage, was organized in 1794 and would come to be important in the life of Jethro Rumple.

 Jethro was born on the farm of his grandfather to Mary Winecoff Rumple, March 10, 1827.
 He was raised by his brother Levi Rumple and his wife Christina.
 His early studies occurred in an “old field school” which was a subscription school used before North Carolina passed its public-school law in 1839.
 The term “old field” derives from the construction of the schools on worn-out farmland; if the farmers had applied Exodus 23:10 it may have helped them avoid exhausted soil.
-Jethro’s later education was guided by his pastor, James E. Morrison of the above-mentioned Bethpage Presbyterian Church.
+Jethro’s later education was guided by Pastor James E. Morrison of Bethpage Church.
 His collegiate studies were completed at Davidson where he graduated with honors in 1850.

 At what point Jethro was called to the ministry is not known, but while teaching in a classical school for about three years he began theological studies with Rev. Walter Wellington Pharr (1813-1886) of the Poplar Tent Church.
-Jethro headed to South Carolina in 1854 to formally prepare for the ministry in Columbia Seminary during which time he also was licensed to preach by Concord Presbytery.
-He was ordained by Concord and installed the pastor of Providence and Sharon Churches in Mecklenburg County on January 9, 1857.
+Jethro headed to South Carolina in 1854 to formally prepare for the ministry in Columbia Seminary during which time he was also licensed to preach by Concord Presbytery.
+He was ordained by the same presbytery and installed the pastor of Providence and Sharon Churches in Mecklenburg County on January 9, 1857.
 After four years he received a new call to the First Presbyterian Church of Salisbury where he was installed pastor on November 24, 1860.
 When he began his new ministry the church had a membership of less than a hundred, but at the end of his forty-four-year pastorate the congregation had increased four-fold.

 Jethro Rumple was not only the pastor of First Church but was also involved in other ministries associated with the work of the church and the community.
-He was the stated clerk of Concord Presbytery until he had to resign in 1868 due to an increased load of duties as chairman of the Sustenation Committee.
-After the Civil War many ministers were not receiving sufficient salaries to live on and Chairman Rumple was busy seeking funds for distribution.
+He was the stated clerk of Concord Presbytery until he had to resign in 1868 due to an increased load of duties as chairman of the presbytery’s Sustenation Committee.
+After the Civil War many ministers were not receiving sufficient salaries to live on and Chairman Rumple was busy seeking funds for distribution to his colleagues in need.
 One issue of particular importance he faced in the presbytery was the establishment of Mecklenburg Presbytery from a portion of Concord Presbytery in October 1869.
 One key point of discussion leading up to the division was how would the oversight of Davidson College relate to the new presbytery, which was an issue of concern particularly to Rumple because of his membership on the college board.
 In the later years of his ministry he often supplied churches in the mountains including the Blowing Rock mission which was organized in 1887.
 The church was named Rumple Memorial Presbyterian Church in later years.
-Following the Civil War there were destitute widows and homes in which the husband was unable to work due to war injuries.
+Following the Civil War there were destitute widows and families in which the husband was unable to work due to war injuries.
 Households struggled particularly in the South where Reconstruction had a residual influence for a number of years.
-There were many children orphaned due to the loss of both parents or in some cases children were simply abandoned.
+There were many children orphaned due to the loss of both parents, or in some cases children were simply abandoned.
 The Synod of North Carolina responded to the need and Dr. Rumple spearheaded the founding of Barium Springs Orphanage where he served as the first chairman of its board.
 When the original orphanage property burned in later years, the replacement facility was named Rumple Hall in his honor in 1916.
 He was the secretary of Davidson College’s board of trustees, 1878-1905, having been elected a trustee in 1858, and he was a director of Union Seminary, 1863-1906, including two years as the board president.
-Even though he had not taught school in years, he continued to support education as a member of the public-school board for a number of years and as a director of the Salisbury Library Association.
+Even though Pastor Rumple had not taught school in years, he continued to support education as a member of the public-school board for a number of years and as a director of the Salisbury Library Association.
 In 1882 the University of North Carolina honored him with the Doctor of Divinity.

 Dr. Rumple and Jane Elizabeth, daughter of Watson W. and Malinda Rankin Wharton of Greensboro, were married in 1857.
 She was a trained musician and for several years operated a music school.
 The Rumples had three children that survived infancy.
 Watson Wharton born in 1859, James Wharton Walker born in 1861, and Linda Lee.
 Watson died early in 1877 from an injury to his ear when he was hit by the ball while playing baseball during the fall session of his senior year at Davidson.
 James completed his studies at Davidson and became an attorney but he drowned in the Shenandoah River in 1893.
 Linda Lee married C. G. Vardell, D.D., who was pastor of the First Presbyterian Church in New Bern and then the founding president of Flora McDonald College in Red Springs in 1896.